SysKitTeam/docs-point/integrations/webhooks.md

 | ProvisioningCompleted | Triggered when the Provisioning process completes. |
 | ProvisioningFailed    | Triggered when the Provisioning process fails.     |

+Below, you can find examples for all types:

 {% tabs %}
 {% tab title="ProvisioningStarted" %}
 ```json